qiskit-community/qiskit-dynamics/docs/userguide/advanced_system_modelling.rst

     low_energy_states.evals

-Observe standard basis labelling.
+Observe the standard basis labelling, and note that this energy cutoff happens to correspond to the subspace with at most 2-excitations in the full system.

 .. jupyter-execute::

     low_energy_states.labels

 Restrict the Hamiltonian to this low energy space.
-Note that we need to define a ``Subsystem`` on which this restriction acts.
+Note that we first need to define a :class:`Subsystem` instance representing this subspace in isolation.

 .. jupyter-execute::